dikpaal/attenton-is-all-you-need/README.md

 ## 📉 Understanding the Loss

-We use `nn.CrossEntropyLoss`, which is standard for classification tasks.
+I have used `nn.CrossEntropyLoss`, which is standard for classification tasks.
 In the context of language modeling and sequence prediction:

 - The model outputs a tensor of shape `(batch_size, seq_len, vocab_size)` — representing logits over vocabulary.
 - The true targets are token indices of shape `(batch_size, seq_len)`.